Benefits Of LGBTQIA+ Focused Therapy

 What is LGBTQIA+ affirmative therapy?

 Licensed therapists who specialize in providing affirmative care to their clients are educated on gender identities, expressions, and sexual orientations.
-They provide support and therapy services for LGBTQIA+ clients who are navigating negative experiences, trauma, and mental health concerns related to stigma and minority stress.
+They provide support and therapy services for LGBT+ clients who are navigating negative experiences, trauma, and mental health concerns related to stigma and minority stress.
 In addition, these therapists can be a helpful resource for people who are currently exploring or questioning their sexuality or gender, or who are experiencing gender dysphoria.
 LGBTQ+ therapists who practice affirmative therapy are held to a high standard for providing conscientious and empathetic gender-affirming therapeutic care.
 Affirmative therapy is much more appreciated than therapy focusing on conversion since conversion therapy statistics show that conversion therapy is harmful and ineffective.

 Helpful statistics